 - Check your pets every time they come inside from the yard.
 Run fingers through their fur to check for any bumps.

 - Use a flashlight every night to check different spots inside the yard for ticks.
 Commonly ticks can be found on tree barks, bushes, rock structures (walls), and in any area full of dense grass.

-Getting Rid of Ticks – The Natural Way
+Getting Rid of Ticks – The Natural Organic Way

 - Spraying cedar oil spray, a natural tick repellent, on your and your pet’s skin, clothes, furniture items, etc.

 - Spraying neem oil in tick-infested regions of your yard.
 Neem oil will instantly kill all ticks on contact.